GaudiTeamB/Cucumber_MAVEN_JAVA_NodeJs_Javascript/README.md

 *************************  Cucumber with Javascript and NodesJS ********************************
 Prerequisites:

-1) Git should be installed.
+1) Git should be installed in your machine.
 If it's not, go to this website to download it, https://git-scm.com/download/win

-2) nodes and npm sould be installed.
-In case you need to download nodes(In this case the "nodes_module" folder doesn´t exist), go to this website and then click on window installer, https://nodejs.org/en/download/current/
+2) nodes and npm sould also be installed.
+In case you need to download them(if the "nodes_module" folder doesn´t exist under the unziped folder, you probably don´t have nodes installed), go to this website and then click on window installer, https://nodejs.org/en/download/current/

 3) the Gulp Server should be installed and configured.
 In case you need to install it, follow these instructions: